ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Question: Why did the private classes break up?
+> Q: Who won the debate for the best name for loop variable?
 >
-> Answer: Because they never saw each other.
+> A: i won.

 > — ahmadreza-log